Why Hydration Matters in the Winter Too

 The essential vitamin for women

 Staying hydrated is important year-round, but can slip our minds during the winter.
 We’re less likely to notice we are in need of water and can become dehydrated quickly.
 The health concerns for dehydration go beyond chapped lips, dry skin, and increased thirst.
-We run the risk of serious health consequences that can lead to hospitalization or worse.
+We might run the risk of serious health consequences that may lead to hospitalization or worse.
 Stay on track with your health goals this winter by keeping hydrated!